“Does my hair look manly to you?”

-No offense to men, but some of you need to think and rethink about things.
+No offence to men, but some of you need to think and rethink about things.

 One time in high school a female friend and I were talking about some movie with a few other guys.
 Some male actor came up in the conversation and my friend asked one of the guys if this actor was his guy crush.
 After having to explain what a guy crush is (“like an actor of the same gender that you love despite your heterosexuality”), all the guys fiercely denied having a guy crush.
 But then they asked my friend and I if we had a girl crush.
 “Uh, of course!” we said and we both began listing some, to the guys’ amazement.
 What is it about men that they can’t accept that there are other dudes out there that they can have respect for without being considered gay?

 Why are guys so worried about being gay?
 ‘No homo’ is a running joke in a way but I’ve actually spoken to a guy who has used it in all seriousness.
 And you’d think that if guys really were worried about being perceived as gay, then they’d stop taking every opportunity to casually touch each other or walk around shirtless.
 I’ve spent most of my social life with guys and I don’t get it.
 And they think women are confusing!

 There’s no denying that society’s standards for women are messed up, but I think standards for men are too, only just between themselves.
 Like, they set their own odd standards.
 They always gotta be tough and think that musicals are lame and call each other “buddy” and think that The Interview is a quality example of a comedy movie.
 But no. Take it from me, a female, that it’s okay to have and express emotions or have “friends” or even watch a musical!
 Girls are still going to like you, if not even more, if you’re in touch with your ‘feminine side’.